act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-border-36f116.md

 #### Failed Example 1

-This is a link that is a descendant of a paragraph element, and therefore in an inline block of content.
-The underline is removed and the link has no visual cues of being recognized as a link.
+This link, that is a descendant of a paragraph element, has no visual cues of being recognized as a link with the underline removed.

 ```html
 <style>